 As a mystic, I have been receiving information and guidance from the angels since I was a very young girl.
 As I watch the news, what I see is a world of souls searching to make sense of the daily Surprise that is thrown upon us.
 Recently in my meditation The Archangels (the architects of the Heavenly Realms) came to me with a message for our time.
 I would like to share this with you.Read More.

-Dear Readers, We look forward to presenting you with up to date news and information, and we thank you for your support.
-This Month’s Recommended Merlian News Articles: Merryn’s Musings by Merryn Jose Looking…Read More.
+Dear Readers: We look forward to presenting you with up to date news and information, and we thank you for your support.
+This Month’s Recommended Merlian News Articles: Merryn’s Musings by Merryn Jose Making it…Read More.

 A dear friend of mine, Nick Borrell, says that when you ask the BIG questions, you open a window into the Universe.
 As he puts it, “It creates the opportunity for fresh air to flow in and for a fresh answer to emerge.”
 It invites the enormous energy of creativity to pour in, and you must be very careful to leave the window open long enough to get the answers you seek — you must be patient.
 Now, in the beginning of the New Year, is the time that we traditionally ask the big questions: what do we want in our lives?
 What do we want in our world?Read More.

 The last several days of winter have seemed particularly snowy, dark, and icy.
 It’s been a struggle for many, with virulent viruses abounding, exacerbated by the bitterly cold weather.
 What has kept me going is the discipline of my daily routines: Qi Gong , meditation and exercise.
 My spirits are always lifted and I realize anew how rewarding is the ability to control one’s mind and body.
 Most recently, I have thought of the Buddhist monks who practice tummo , the art of controlling one’s body temperature through meditationRead More.